mundorfd/AY23-Status/Captains Log/Status AY23/2024-01-26 Status Update.md

 ### QM Pre-Review

 * Need to work on this!
-Plan to this week
+Plan for this week

 ### Sr. ID Responsibilities